BruceRoyce/UltimateRepRapPost/README.md

         <p> </p>
       <ul>
         <li><i>Apply Backlash Compensation</i>
-          <br>If unticked the linear backlash compensation will not be caculated or applied.
+          <br>If unticked the linear backlash compensation will not be calculated or applied.
         </li>
         <li><i>Flush Accumulated Compensation Error</i>
           <br>When checked, it resets the tool position to WCS home before each operation and starts with a clean slate for that operation.
-This in effect reduces the risk of errors or offsets accumulations which could be a result of hundereds of back and forth motions in preforming every operation
+This in effect reduces the risk of errors or offsets accumulations which could be a result of hundreds of back and forth motions in preforming every operation
         </li>
         <li><i>Flush Accumulated Compensation on Interval</i>
           <br>When checked, it preforms the flushing routine (as above) on specific intervals of: